MicrosoftDocs/fabric-docs/docs/data-factory/scope-activity.md

 # Use the Scope activity to execute a script in Azure Data Lake Analytics

-You canuse a Scope activity in a pipeline to execute a custom script in Azure Data Lake Analytics.
+You can use a Scope activity in a pipeline to execute a custom script in Azure Data Lake Analytics (ADLA).

 ## Prerequisites